trackmania-rl/tmrl/README.md

 In TMRL, the car can be controlled in two different ways:

 - The policy can output simple (binary) arrow presses.
-- On Windows, the policy controls the car with analog inputs by emulating an XBox360 controller thank to the [vgamepad](https://pypi.org/project/vgamepad/) library.
+- On Windows, the policy controls the car with analog inputs by emulating an XBox360 controller thanks to the [vgamepad](https://pypi.org/project/vgamepad/) library.

 ### Available observation spaces